huggingface/optimum-habana/examples/stable-diffusion/README.md

 ```

 Here is how to generate SD3 images with a single prompt with FP8 precision:

+Note : Run the below command in Measure mode to generate stats for quantization, which is done by setting --quant_mode to 'measure' and use 'measure_config.json' file instead of 'quantize_config.json' for QUANT_CONFIG.

 ```bash
 QUANT_CONFIG=quantization/stable-diffusion-3/quantize_config.json \
 PT_HPU_WEIGHT_SHARING=0 \